charlesetc/silver/readme.md

-# Apricot
+# Pear

-Apricot is right now just a parser.
+Pear is right now has a parser and I'm working on type inference/type checking.

-Working on type inference